 9. Aloe Vera – Best Succulent For Low Air Circulation

-The plant also has medicinal properties and is often used for soothing skin burns.
-This makes it both decorative and practical.
+The plant has medicinal properties, often used for soothing skin burns.
+Its compact growth and low maintenance add practicality and decor value.

 Pros